My Journey Through Djibouti’s Danakil Depression & Lake Assal

 The Afar region in Eastern Africa never ceases to amaze me.
-Home to some of the most distinctive and weirdest landscapes, it’s also one of the few places on planet earth where human actions are almost inexistent.
+Home to some of the most distinctive and weirdest landscapes, it’s also one of the few places on planet Earth where human actions are almost inexistent.

 Danakil Depression